Skip to content

 """

-transformed = self.transform.batch(data)
+transformed = self.pipeline.batch(data)

 if self.post is None: